silverbiology/dwca-reader/README.md

 The drivers should all install, and the library will be up and running.

-## Tests
+## Examples

-Inside the test folder, there are multiple tests to run to check that the code is working, and throwing errors correctly when not.
+Inside the example folder, there are multiple examples to run to check that the code is working, and throwing errors correctly when not.
-All of the tests require a local pathname, which is not set (it can be different for pc or mac).
-This pathname must be set in each test.
+All of the examples require a local pathname, which is not set (it can be different for pc or mac).
+This pathname must be set in each example.
-You can run the tests using
+You can run the examples using

 ```javascript
 	node testname
 ```

-The following are all of the tests at this point:
+The following are all of the examples at this point:

   * archiveTest
   * elasticsearchTest